wx672/lecture-notes/network_basics/proj-week/proj-week.md

 Here's how:

-1.  make a directory, e.g. 20221159xxx.
+1.  make a directory, e.g. 20221152xxx.
 In this directory, try very hard to make all the files available.

     ```sh
-    mkdir  20221159xxx
+    mkdir  20221152xxx
-    cd 20221159xxx
+    cd 20221152xxx
     emacsclient tmux-http.sh    # write your script
+	emacsclient tcpServer.c     # Implement the TCP server in C
+	emacsclient tcpClient.c     # Implement the TCP client in C
-    emacsclient 20221159xxx.org # write your report with emacs-org
+    emacsclient 20221152xxx.org # write your report with emacs-org, or
-    vim 20221159xxx.md          # write your report in markdown format
+    vim 20221152xxx.md          # write your report in markdown format
     ttyrec http-demo.ttyrec     # make your demo screencast
     ```